Nukak: Shifting cultivation

+Society

 Marriage is settled after the man has formally courted the woman with accepted gifts and she has acceded to live with him.
 In order to look for a pairing, a man must have gone through an initiation ritual in which he endures trials and consumes a hallucinogen (Virola sp.).

 The most suitable couple is one made up by crossed cousins.
 Marriage between parallel cousins is forbidden.
 If the woman still lives in the home of the father, the gifts must include him.
 If the woman accepts, she settles down in the man's encampment; if they have a child then they are considered a formal pair, which establishes mutual relations of kinship, expressed in rights and duties of reciprocity.
 A man can marry several wives, although a single wife is most common, and examples of three or more are rare.
 This polygyny coexists with a temporal polyandry during the pregnancy in order to improve the qualities of the baby.
 Each domestic group is part of a territorial group and other groups that are established to perform specific duties like security measures, according to the different stations and situations.
 On the other hand, each Núkâk is considered as part of a paternal lineage, "nüwayi", named after an animal or plant.

 Ten territorial Nukak groups ("wün") have been identified, each one with at least 50 or 60 people, who most of the year do not remain together but form different groups for harvesting and/or hunting that are distributed in accordance with the climatic seasonal changes and the security situation.
 Each group is considered part of one of four regions of its territory.
 On certain occasions different groups join, where they practice a special ritual, "entiwat," in which the groups dance face to face, striking and verbally injuring each other until the ritual reaches a climactic moment in which they all embrace, weeping while they remember their ancestors and express affection.
 The groups practice a form of exchange, "ihinihat", especially when all the resources are not in the same territory.

-It is considered taboo for the Nukak to discuss dead people.
+It is considered taboo among Nukak to discuss dead people.